 Back in November, when all stores were full of festive spirit, green and red decor and Christmas carols, I stumbled upon a set of tiny little bottles of various mint oils and flavourings perfect for making winter desserts.
 I bought that set in hopes of making delicious homemade peppermint marshmallows and spearmint hot chocolate.
 December has come and gone and although I cooked and baked a lot, none of my creations included these ingredients.
 Well, ok, I’m lying here.
 I made a brownie cake topped with candy cane meringue.
 I actually made it specifically because I had these little bottles of winter goodness.
 Except I thought they were extracts and when it turned out that they were oils, I knew I had to use something else, otherwise meringues would deflate, so I crushed a bunch of candy canes and used those.

-Chocolate Mint Crackle Cookies
+Chocolate-Mint Crackle Cookies

 (recipe adapted from Martha Stewart)

-- Whisk in Mint oil.
+- Whisk in the Mint oil.

-- Preheat oven to 325 degrees.
+- Preheat the oven to 325F degrees.

 - Roll small tablespoons of dough into balls using your palms, then roll each ball in icing sugar to coat.